adoliner1/grid_game/rules.md

 When multiple tiles are resolving effects at the same time, they happen in this order:

 ```
-0 1 2
+1 2 3
-3 4 5
+4 5 6
-6 7 8
+7 8 9
 ```
 Some tiles use **adjacency**.
-In the above grid, 0 is adjacent to 1 and 3, but not to 4.
+In the above grid, 1 is adjacent to 2 and 4.

 When both players are due to resolve some effect at the same time, the first player resolves them first.

+Some Tiles have effects that happen at the end of a round.
+These resolve before round bonuses.

 **Producing** a shape adds it to your bank.

-**Burning** a shape removes it from the game.
+**Burning** a shape removes it.
 It does not go to the graveyard.

 **Receiving** a shape always happens at an empty slot on a tile.
 If there are no empty slots at that tile, no shape is received.

-**Moving** a shape also always goes to an empty slot.
+When **Moving** a shape, it must also go to an empty slot.

-Some Tiles have effects that happen at the end of a round.
-These resolve before round bonuses.

 A **set** is 1 circle, 1 square, and 1 triangle